-The blocked attacks are, mostly from Brazil, China and United States as the three top sources.
+Most of the blocked attacks come from, China (29%), United States (21%) and the Russian Federation (17%) as the three top sources.
 A significant number of attacks are scanning which can be considered reconnaissance and is what precedes further attacks.